encosoft-kr/.github/profile/README.md

 # About EncoSoft

 EncoSoft is not just a software company — it's a platform where structured thinking becomes technology, and ideas transform into tangible intelligence.

 Founded and operated in the **Republic of Korea**, EncoSoft is driven by a single principle:

-> *"We don’t just develop software — We engineer thought and deliver intelligence."*
+> *"We don't just develop software — We engineer thought and architect intelligence."*

 We design with purpose.
 We build with precision.
-We deliver with clarity.
+We execute with clarity.

 ---

 ### What We Do

 * **Multi-platform application development across Windows, macOS, iOS, and Android**
   * *Precision-engineered for seamless user experience and robust performance across diverse environments.*
+* **Wearable software development for smartwatch and embedded display platforms**
+  * *Designing focused, resource-constrained applications — including watchfaces and companion tools — where minimalism is not a choice but a requirement.*
 * **Embedded system development and industrial control programming**
   * *Integrating software intelligence with real-world physical systems for robust automation.*
 * **GUI design with precision and usability (WinForms, WPF, mobile)**
   * *Crafting intuitive and efficient user interfaces that embody our minimalist philosophy.*
 * **Automation solutions integrating machine vision and robotics**
   * *Leveraging advanced perception and control for optimal operational efficiency.*
+* **System integration consulting and architecture advisory**
+  * *Providing structured technical guidance — from architecture review and source code analysis to implementation support — for organizations navigating complex system challenges.*
 * **AI-enhanced system features for intelligent perception and control**
   * *Augmenting human intention with computational intuition for superior outcomes.*
 * **CI/CD pipeline automation and DevOps-based deployment workflows**